-This document describes web accessibility evaluation features that any web evaluation tool (including web quality assurance tools) can incorporate, so that they support the evaluation of accessibility requirements like the Web Content Accessibility Guidelines (WCAG) 2.0.
-The main purpose of this document is to promote awareness on such accessibility evaluation features and to provide guidance for tool developers on what kind of features they could provide in future implementations of their tools.
-The document could also be used to help compare the features provided by different types of tools such as, for example, during the procurement of such tools.
+This document describes features that web authoring and quality assurance tools can incorporate, so that they support the evaluation of accessibility requirements, such as those defined by the Web Content Accessibility Guidelines (WCAG) 2.0.
+The main purpose of this document is to promote awareness on such tool features and to provide an introductory guidance for tool developers on what kind of features they could provide in future implementations of their tools.
+This listing of features could also be used to help compare different types of evaluation tools, for example during the procurement of such tools.

-The features in scope of this document include capabilities to help specify, manage, carry out and report the results from accessibility evaluations.
-For example, some of the described features relate to crawling of websites, interacting with tool users to carry out semi-automated evaluation and providing evaluation results in machine-readable format.
-This document does not describe the evaluation of web content features, which is addressed by WCAG 2.0 Success Criteria.
+The features in scope of this document include capabilities to help specify, manage, carry out and report the results from web accessibility evaluations.
+For example, some of the described features relate to crawling of websites, interacting with tool users to carry out semi-automated evaluation, and providing evaluation results in a machine-readable format.
+This document does not describe the evaluation of web content features, which is addressed by WCAG 2.0 and its supporting documents.

 This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.
 A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index at http://www.w3.org/TR/.